 t: 0116 241 8331 e: email@example.com

-APT prides itself on the feedback we receive about our courses.
-Below is just some of the great written feedback the Family Interventions course has received.
+The Association for Psychological Therapies prides itself on the written feedback we receive for our courses.
+Below is just some of the great reviews the Family Interventions course has received.

 "Very insightful and educational, will definitely apply knowledge learnt to future practice."

 "I really enjoyed this course and I found it very educational.
 I will take back to my role the skills I have learnt and for that reason I really valued the course content and the vast knowledge of the tutor."

 "I would encourage anyone considering these courses to do them asap!!"

 Alan Beattie, Support Worker

 "I really enjoyed the training.
 The tutor was very knowledgeable about the material and delivered in an engaging way that made the content relevant and very interesting.
 The role play and group discussions was good for practicing skills and building our confidence.
 Thanks again for amazing training."

 Course Delegate (CPN)

 "The tutor was brilliant – overwhelmed with information and the level of information that he was able to convey.
 He clearly has amazing knowledge and is clearly passionate about making sure others are able to know where the theory comes from to put it into practice."